 While there are many tax deadlines during the year, “Tax Day” is the only one most people actually circle on their calendar.
 It’s the annual due date for filing your federal income tax return and paying any taxes you owe.

-But there was a pleasant surprise for Tax Day 2023—it was a few days later than normal.
-So, everyone got some extra time to file taxes this year!
-(And if you were the victim of certain recent natural disasters, you might have even more time to file your federal tax return.)
+But for some people, there’s a pleasant surprise for Tax Day 2024—it’s a few days later than normal.
+So, those folks will get some extra time to file their taxes this year!
+(And if you’re the victim of certain recent natural disasters, you might have even more time to file your federal tax return.)

 This year’s exact date isn’t the only thing you need to know about Tax Day, though.
-For instance, do you know how you could have gotten more time to file?
+For instance, do you know how to get more time to file?
 What’s the best way to file your taxes?
-Will the Internal Revenue Service slap you with a penalty if you miss the tax filing deadline?
+Will the IRS slap you with a penalty if you miss the tax filing deadline?
 When are state income taxes due?

-We’ll answer these questions and more so you can make sure you’re satisfying all the income tax return filing requirements—whether you already filed your return or you got an extension.
-Whenever it is for you, Tax Day can trigger a lot of anxiety—but it doesn’t have to.
-If you know what to expect, you can knock out your tax return without all the unnecessary stress.
+I’ll answer these questions and more so you can navigate tax filing season with confidence.
+Tax Day can trigger a lot of anxiety—but it doesn’t have to.
+If you know what to expect and prepare in advance, you can knock out your tax return without all the unnecessary stress.

 When Did Tax Season Begin?